Tsukiyonocm/Math_problems/README.md

 Lastly, if the user guessed wrong on the answer, the system says to please try again.
 Then it reposts the question to the command line asking the user to chose an answer.

-6. subtraction_problem - Using an f-string, the game prompts the user with the question: max(num_a, num_b) - min(num_a, num_b) = ?.
+<b> subtraction_problem </b> - Using an f-string, the game prompts the user with the question: max(num_a, num_b) - min(num_a, num_b) = ?.
 Here the user inputs their answer to the question.
 If its correct, the game gives a congratulatory message and asks if you would like to play again.

 If yes at this point, it passes the start variable into the chosen_game function and we go back to choose another addition or subtraction problem.